Park and Outdoor Recreation

 - Get hired!
 The outdoor recreation industry generates over 300,000 jobs in New York State alone (7.6 million nationally) as well as $41.6 billion in consumer spending, according to the Outdoor Industry Association.
 The U.S. Bureau of Labor Statistics projects that the job outcome for recreation workers will grow 10 percent through 2029, which is much faster than average.
 As more emphasis is placed on the importance of lifelong well-being, more recreation workers will be needed to work with children and adults in a variety of settings.

-- Continue your studies with our bachelor’s program in Recreation and Sports Facilities Management, or take advantage of our articulation agreement with SUNY Environmental Sciences and Forestry to transfer into a bachelor’s program in Aquatic & Fisheries Science, Environmental Studies, and Forest Resources Management, as well as degrees in their Ranger School.
+- Continue your studies with our bachelor’s program in Recreation and Sports Facility Management, or take advantage of our articulation agreement with SUNY Environmental Sciences and Forestry to transfer into a bachelor’s program in Aquatic & Fisheries Science, Environmental Studies, and Forest Resources Management, as well as degrees in their Ranger School.

 - According to the U.S. Bureau of Labor Statistics, the job outlook for occupations in this industry are expected to grow much faster than average through 2029.